 But here is where Noom is different: They provide short, interactive articles every day that change your relationship with food and how you handle stress, negative emotions, and setbacks.

 The articles made the biggest difference for me in my weight loss journey this time.
 I learned that I don’t have to give up the foods I love to lose weight and I can eat treats, as long as I stay within my calorie limit for the day.

 I also learned other outlets, besides food, for feelings of boredom, sadness, and even excitement.

-When I hit plateaus in my weight loss journey (which I did) I learned how to push passed them instead of throwing in the towel or switching to another weight loss program or fad diets at the first sign of stagnation.
+When I hit plateaus in my weight loss journey (which I did) I learned how to push past them instead of throwing in the towel or switching to another weight loss program or fad diets at the first sign of stagnation.

 2. Drink a lot of water